LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data

-At the same time, indoor layout training data is difficult and expensive to obtain.
-Especially high-quality designs need to be crafted manually by professionals, making the process labor and time-intensive.
-Readily available datasets are often not well suited for the demanding training task and often lacks the aspects of expert knowledge, like ergonomic design principles.
-The data may have been created by non-experts and necessary design principles can be missing (cf. Figure~\ref{fig:bad_example}).
-It may further contain errors and geometric flaws, like incorrect overlaps, intersections, or misplaced objects, making it unsuitable or unreliable for further digital processing.
+First, reliable training data is difficult to obtain.
+Designs need to be crafted manually by professionals, making the process labor- and time-intensive and hence expensive.

+Second, readily available datasets may have been created by non-experts and may contain several issues like incorrect intersections, unrealistic placement, misplaced objects, etc. (cf. Figure~\ref{fig:bad_example}).
+At the same time, high-quality indoor design requires expert knowledge because good furniture arrangements are connected to several considerations like functionality, usability, aesthetics, cost-effectiveness, and ergonomics.
+These may not all be reflected in a dataset, which contains layouts that were most likely not created by interior design experts.

-We address these problems by using an autoregressive Transformer architecture with an additional information ``injected'' into the data-driven training process that is not contained in the data.
+We address these problems by using a Transformer-based generative model with additional expert knowledge ``injected'' into the data-driven training process.
 Transformers are generative models originally proposed for natural language processing that have proven very successful in a wide range of domains~\cite{vaswani2017attention}.
 Recently, several methods have successfully used transformers for layout generation~\cite{para2021generative,wang2020sceneformer,paschalidou2021atiss}.

-We use data-driven learning, since a dataset distribution often captures properties of layouts that would be hard to describe with manually designed rules, but at the same time it may contain an undesirable bias or other undesirable properties for a given task.
-In our approach, a layout $L$ is defined as a set of discrete elements $L \coloneqq \{F_0, \dots, F_N\}$, each represented with a fixed-length parameter vector.
-A generative model learns to generate new layouts according to a probability distribution $p(L)$ that approximates the probability distribution of the dataset $p(L) \approx p_{\text{data}}(L)$.
-We propose to encode additional prior knowledge about a layout problem to obtain a learned distribution $p'(L)$ that reflects both the dataset distribution and the prior knowledge.
+In our approach, a layout $S$ is defined as a sequence of discrete elements $S \coloneqq \{F_0, \dots, F_N\}$, each represented with a fixed-length parameter vector.
+A traditional generative model learns to generate new layouts according to a probability distribution $p(S)$ that approximates the probability distribution of the dataset $p(S) \approx p_{\text{data}}(S)$.

-This knowledge can be based on expert knowledge and allow to bias the learned probability distributions, such that specific properties of layouts are emphasized or diminished.
-In Section~\ref{sec:scores} we derive a set ergonomic rules from expert literature~\cite{kroemer2017fitting}, which we convert into differentiable cost functions that can be integrated into the Transformer training.
+We propose to inject additional information based on expert knowledge into the learning process to obtain a learned distribution $p'(S)$ that reflects both the dataset distribution and the additional information.
+The expert knowledge biases the learned probability distributions to emphasize or de-emphasize specific properties of the layouts.
+In Section~\ref{sec:scores} we derive a set ergonomic rules from expert literature~\cite{kroemer2017fitting}.